bagustris/DiffusionSerialCode/readme.md

 1. Login to master/frontend on cluster as root
 2. Download the latest fftw3
 3. Make directory on /opt/fftw3
-3. Install fftw3 as single precision with:
+4. Install fftw3 as single precision with:
   - ./configure --prefix=/opt//fftw3 --disable-shared \
 --enable-static --enable-single --enable-fortran
   - make
   - make install
-4. Install fftw3 with double precision with: make clean
+5. Install fftw3 with double precision with: make clean
   - ./configure --prefix=/opt/soft/libs/fftw3 --disable-shared \
 --enable-static --enable-fortran
   - make
   - make install
-5. Set the prefix in file fftw according to installation path (/opt/fftw3)
+6. Set the prefix in file fftw according to installation path (/opt/fftw3)
-6. mv fftw to modulefiles (/usr/share/Module/modulefiles)
+7. mv fftw to modulefiles (/usr/share/Module/modulefiles)
-7. Compile job
+8. Compile job
   - make all
-8. Load module >> module load fftw3
+9. Load module >> module load fftw3
-9. Make bash script for the jobb >> diffusion.sh
+10. Make bash script for the jobb >> diffusion.sh
-10. Submit job to the cluster >> qsub diffusion.sh
+11. Submit job to the cluster >> qsub diffusion.sh
-11. Check if there is any error:
+12. Check if there is any error (XX is output number)
   - qstat -f
   - more diffusion.sh.oXX